Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/AST_Developer_Deep_Dive.md

 AST can adapt to various jurisdictions and business requirements via forks:

 1. **Compliance Parameters.** Each fork network can set its own KYC/AML rules, allowed assets, transaction limits.
-2. **Emission Parameters.** Fork can change coefficients α, β, γ in dynamic emission formula and burn rate to regulate inflation and stimulate participation.
+2. **Fee Distribution Parameters.** Fork can change coefficients α, β, γ in dynamic emission formula and burn rate to regulate inflation and stimulate participation.
 3. **AI Layer.** Organization can train its own AI models for anomaly detection considering local specifics.
 4. **Immutable Core.** Basic principles — payment for work, absence of pre-mining, real reserve backing, ledger, and PoT — remain immutable.